Boston’s new mayor is picking the members of her cabinet - NewsBreak

 Boston’s new mayor is picking the members of her cabinet

-BOSTON — Boston’s new mayor is picking the members of her cabinet.
+BOSTON (AP) — Boston’s new mayor is picking the members of her cabinet.

 Mayor Michelle Wu announced Friday that she’s appointing Segun Idowu as Boston’s new chief of economic opportunity and inclusion.
 Idowu is currently president and CEO of the Black Economic Council of Massachusetts.